KshitijKarnawat/KshitijKarnawat/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on my Final Year Project
+- 🔭 I’m currently working on Swarm Robotics.
-- 🌱 I’m currently learning Deep Learning using Tensorflow and Keras and JavaScript for developing my Website
+- 🌱 I’m currently learning Deep Learning using Tensorflow and Keras and JavaScript.
 - 📫 How to reach me: kshitijkarnawat009@gmail.com
 - 📫 Linkedin: https://www.linkedin.com/in/kshitij-karnawat/